Sport in Denmark: Handball

+Viborg HK has won the most titles in the women's league with 14.
+KIF Kolding has the record in the men's league.

+The women's clubs Viborg HK and Slagelse Dream Team have won the EHF Women's Champions League.
+On the men's side, several teams has reached the final, but none has so far managed to win it.

 Ice hockey

-There are six Danish ice hockey players currently in the National Hockey League (NHL): Lars Eller of the Washington Capitals, Frederik Andersen of the Carolina Hurricanes, Nikolaj Ehlers of the Winnipeg Jets, Oliver Bjorkstrand of the Tampa Bay Lightning, Mads Søgaard of the Ottawa Senators and Jonas Røndbjerg of the Vegas Golden Knights.
+There are seven Danish ice hockey players currently in the National Hockey League (NHL): Lars Eller and Mads Søgaard of the Ottawa Senators, Nikolaj Ehlers and Frederik Andersen of the Carolina Hurricanes, Oliver Bjorkstrand of the Tampa Bay Lightning, Oscar Fisker Mølgaard of the Seattle Kraken, and Jonas Røndbjerg of the Vegas Golden Knights.
 Other Danes who have played in the NHL include Frans Nielsen, Mikkel Bødker, Jannik Hansen, Peter Regin, Philip Larsen, Alexander True, and Oliver Lauridsen.
 The first Dane to play a game in the NHL was Frans Nielsen on 6 January 2006.
 Lars Eller became the first Dane to win the Stanley Cup with Washington Capitals in 2018.
 There also many Danes in top level leagues like KHL and Swedish Hockey League.

 The Denmark men's national ice hockey team have been in the best division since 2003.
 The Danish national hockey team scored two historic, unexpected upsets in Tampere, Finland, defeating the United States 5-2 on 26 April 2003 and tied Canada 2-2 six days later on 2 May 2003.
 At the 2010 World Championship Denmark finished eighth place, which is their best placing to date.
-The Denmark men's national ice hockey team and the Denmark women's national ice hockey team are both currently number 10 on the IIHF World Ranking.
+As of mid-2025, the Denmark men's national ice hockey team was ranked 8th and the Denmark women's national ice hockey team was ranked 10th in the IIHF World Ranking.
 In 2018 Denmark was the host of the 2018 IIHF World Championships, Herning and Copenhagen were the host cities.